Matrescence and Ambivalence

-One of the emotional “through lines” discussed in our NYT article and in our forthcoming book, The Emotional Guide to Pregnancy and Postpartum (Think: What to Expect When You’re Expecting, for your emotions, hormones, and relationships), is ambivalence.
+One of the emotional “through lines” discussed in my NYT article and in my forthcoming book, The Emotional Guide to Pregnancy and Postpartum (Think: What to Expect When You’re Expecting, for your emotions, hormones, and relationships), is ambivalence.

 Imagine this: your baby is inconsolable, you haven’t eaten or slept since — you can’t remember — and you really have to pee.
 Sound familiar?
 In these moments, when you’ve got nothing left to give, you may also feel ambivalent about the job of being a mother.
 It’s not that you feel ambivalent about your child, it’s just that at this moment, the parenting role is not so fun.

 Ambivalence is a hallmark of motherhood and a natural reaction to any complex experience.
 During pregnancy and motherhood, sometimes you’re going to want to trade in your bump for your skinny jeans, or sleep-in rather then get up to nurse.
 Yes, being a mom can be filled with joy, but it’s also messy, frustrating, exhausting, expensive and time consuming.

 As a reproductive psychiatrist, I hear moms whisper about ambivalence in hushed tones: “Am I a bad mother because I woke up this morning wishing I didn’t have to do this right now?”
 This thought is completely natural, yet most moms feel ashamed if they think about their mixed-feelings, let alone say them aloud.

 Ambivalence is an emotion that prepares you for a very important part of parenting: separation.